TheElevatedOne/wd14-tagger-standalone-threaded/README.md

                         Modelname to use for prediction (default is wd14-convnextv2.v1) --threads THREADS     Ppecify the number of threads you want to run it with (multithreading)
 ```
+The `main.py` file is without multithreading, keeping it just cause.

 ### Single file